terrajobst/experimentation/Documentation/GettingStarted.md

-# Getting Started

 This tutorial introduces you to the concepts of working with `Microsoft.Diagnostics.Runtime.dll` (called 'ClrMD' for short), and the underlying reasons why we do things the way we do.
 If you are already familiar with the dac private API, you should skip down below to the code which shows you how to create a ClrRuntime instance from a crash dump and a dac.

-## CLR Debugging, a brief introduction
+# CLR Debugging, a brief introduction

 All of .Net debugging support is implemented on top of a dll we call "The Dac".
 This file (usually named `mscordacwks.dll`) is the building block for both our